nekonee/the_lands_of_jo-ebs/README.md

 ```
 sudo apt install libsdl2-2.0
 ```
-To install everything necessary for building programs that inslude it
+To install everything necessary for building programs that include it
 ```
 sudo apt install libsdl2-dev
 ```